xieweiAlex/English_Learning/word-review.md

 Do you have any **arthritis** or pain, aching, or stiffness in your joints? --
 Another factor is **superstition**.
 Properties associated with tragedies such as suicide, murder, or "lonely deaths" are thought to bring bad luck in Japanese culture, making it harder to sell them on to a new owner and further feeding the **surfeit** of vacant properties that are slowly falling into **disrepair** around the country --

+words/2019/words-March.md
+This is basically where you are **infatuated** with who you are dating, and you can’t get enough of them --

 words/2019/words-April.md
 Use **obnoxious** **in-your-face** formatting and lists --

-words/2019/words-March.md
+words/2019/words-Jan.md
-a **pernicious** virus --
+**patriotism** is the last refuge of a **scoundrel**. --

-This is basically where you are **infatuated** with who you are dating, and you can’t get enough of them --
+One of the requirements was to have more than 85% of code coverage to ensure code quality.
+The result was **perverse**: development team wrote tests without assertions --

+Some of Milland's more **remunerative** work came from employers who posted hundreds or thousands of tasks at a time that could be completed in rapid succession --
+We **vent** our **spleen** on drug **barons**. --
+The fever was a **sombre** **presage** of his final illness. --
+In November, Ms Tsai's political party saw a heavy **setback** in regional elections perceived by Beijing as a **blow** to her separatist stance --

 words/2018/words-Dec.md
 The **Puritans** were **Protestants** who did not agree with the **Anglican** Church. --